KamranSHussain/NBA-Propositions-Forecasting-App/README.md

 # NBA Player Proposition Predictor

-An end-to-end NBA player-prop forecasting project with a production-style Streamlit interface.
+A NBA player-prop forecasting project with a production-style Streamlit interface.

 This repository walks through the full workflow of:
 1. Pulling real NBA data from `nba_api`.